Aldo Leopold and a Land Ethic for our Time

 Are you interested in sharing more about Aldo Leopold?
 NVCT can provide a copy of the film Green Fire for a group viewing.
 It is the first full-length documentary film made about legendary conservation thinker Aldo Leopold, and explores Leopold’s extraordinary career and his enduring influence, tracing how he shaped the modern conservation movement and continues to inspire projects all over the country that connect people and the land.
 Contact us by email, firstname.lastname@example.org, or call 703-354-5093.

-Our most recent Aldo Leopold Read-a-Thon
+From the past Aldo Leopold Read-a-Thon

 NVCT’s public reading of “A Sand County Almanac” was a great way to share the wisdom of noted conservationist Aldo Leopold.
 The Trust’s 3rd annual read-a-thon was held at Busboys and Poets in Shirlington on Jan.
 15, 2017, to celebrate Leopold’s 130th birthday.
 Thanks to all our readers and our avid listeners!
 See our online photo gallery of the event.